tracyjordan/tracyjordan.github.io/categories.md

 title: Categories
 ---

-The terms used on this site are defined on the pages linked below.
+The content of this site is listed by category and linked below.

+##Aroha.dev

  <ul>
  {% assign sorted_posts = (site.categories.['aroha'] | sort: 'title') %}